bseltz-cohesity/scripts/reports/helios-other/powershell/heliosAuditLogs/README.md

 * -thisCalendarMonth: (optional) set date range to this month
 * -lastCalendarMonth: (optional) set date range to last month
 * -days: (optional) number of days back to query for logs (default is 7)
+* -maxRowsPerFile: (optional) default is 1000000 (will create new CSV files as needed)

 ## Authenticating to Helios